 Plan ahead: Always having that one classic interview outfit in your closet, makes you prepared for an unexpected interview, regardless of when it occurs.

 How to prepare for an internship interview?

-First things first… you can prepare yourself for the interview by selecting appropriate interview attire beforehand.
+First things first, preparation time… you can prepare yourself for the interview by selecting appropriate interview attire beforehand.
 Then comes the less fun stuff, that you can’t blast ‘walking on sunshine’ on.
-Before the internship interview you must research the company you are applying to intern at beforehand.
+Before the internship interview, you should research the company you are applying to intern at beforehand.
 You might think this is common sense, but many people either don’t research the company properly or at all before their interview.
 Things like, what the company does, what your role involves and the company’s ethos/culture are all very important and good things to look research… Not photos of the company’s 2006 embarrassing Christmas party.
 Just use those for your own entertainment.

 When interviewing for an internship at an organisation, it’s a good idea to have a list of questions for the interviewer regarding the internship itself, the company and some alternative questions on what you can expect from your learning, etc.

 As the job interview comes to an end, it’s your turn!
 The one final question you can definitely expect to be asked is “do you have any questions for me?”
 Your interviewer will expect you to have some sort of question or inquiry.
 Not asking any questions is like giving a wrong answer.
 As it comes across that you are unprepared or disinterested in the role.
 So it’s important to have some questions ready to ask the interviewer.

 “How much travel is expected?”